 Choosing the best MTB handlebars is an often overlooked aspect of bike fit.
 As the effective steering wheel of the bike and a dynamic weight bearing contact point, the shape and construction of a handlebar can have a significant influence on the way a bike rides.
 Most riders who buy off-the-shelf bikes will likely just ride the handlebar that is specced on the bike however it's worth experimenting with different setups to find the best MTB handlebar for your riding and determine preferences and potential performance gains.

 Figuring out the right width, rise and sweep for your body and riding style will improve your cornering and control on technical terrain, help you breathe better on climbs and leave you with fewer aches and pains at the end of your ride.

-Scroll down to see a few of our favourite MTB handlebars or skip to the bottom to find out what to look for when buying MTB handlebars.
+Scroll down to see a few of our favorite MTB handlebars or skip to the bottom to find out.

 This 780mm long handlebar from PNW Components was designed by professional mountain biker Kyle Warner, and a portion of the profits go towards the NICA high school race program in the US.